rmagatti/auto-session/README.md

 endif
 ```

-One can also disable the plugin by setting the `enabled` option to false at startup.
+One can also disable the plugin by setting the `auto_session_enabled` option to false at startup.

 ```sh
 nvim --cmd "let g:auto_session_enabled = v:false"